uimm258/jira-2/README.md

-# Mock Jira --- A Enterprise Task Management Tool
+# Mock Jira --- A Enterprise Task Tool

 ## What is Jira and why Jira?